 Bringing in the blockchain

-With blockchain technology and digitization/tokenizing in place, it is possible to address all the challenges that real estate faces.
+Click here to chat with others online in blockchain technology and digitization/tokenizing in place, it is possible to address all the challenges that real estate faces.
 The best part is that these solutions can be extrapolated into any territory of assets that face the same challenges as real estate… Or even some challenges!

 Since the entire big asset is broken down into smaller representatives called “tokens“ without any change in value, it becomes easy for a person to sell their real estate asset in part to multiple investors.
 This greatly enhances the magnitude of liquidity.
 For example, a property worth $1 million could have been affordable only by a few investors.
 However, when the same asset is broken down into smaller representatives valued at $1000 each, it becomes easy even for retail investors to participate.

 Since the data on the blockchain is immutable, it is not possible to erase records of previous ownership.
-This introduces a considerable degree of transparency into the transactions.
+This introduces a considerable degree of transparency in the transactions.
 The “transparency“ is not just limited to the ownership details but also the price of the asset.
 Therefore, an investor can be assured that they buy a property that is being sold at the right price.

 The entire process of ownership transfer in the blockchain realm is automated by the presence of smart contracts.
 In combination with immutability and transparency, the smart contract not only automates the process with a considerable degree of accuracy but also ensures that the entire process happens in a transparent fashion.
 This eliminates the need for paperwork and the need to pay intermediaries.